Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Introduction

 This framework offers rich and interesting phenomenology whose signals can be observed at current and future colliders.
-An interesting signal for the model would be the observation of fatjet signatures of heavy neutrinos ($\nu_i$) and exotic heavy charged leptons ($E_i$) with masses around a few hundred GeV to TeV originating from the decay of the heavy right-handed charged gauge boson ($W_R$) with mass above a few TeV.
-We note that fatjet signatures of heavy neutrinos have been studied in the literature for the popular LRSM models with seesaw masses for neutrinos~\cite{Mitra:2016kov,Das:2017gke,ThomasArun:2021rwf} at the Large Hadron Collider (LHC).
-However, in the universal seesaw model, the presence of heavy charged fermions along with the heavy Majorana neutrinos lead to an even more interesting picture of final states with multiple fatjets and different charge multiplicities.
-In this scenario, the most common production channel would come from the production of $W_R$ via $pp$ collision, which then decays to a heavy Majorana neutrino and a heavy charged lepton.
+An interesting signal for the model will be the observation of fatjet signatures of heavy neutrinos ($\nu_i$) and exotic heavy charged leptons ($E_i$) with masses around a few hundred GeV to TeV.
+This signal originates from the decay of the heavy right-handed charged gauge boson ($W_R$) with mass above a few TeV.
+We note that fatjet signatures of heavy neutrinos have been studied in the literature for LRSM models with minimal scalar sector that generate seesaw masses for neutrinos~\cite{Mitra:2016kov,Das:2017gke,ThomasArun:2021rwf} at the Large Hadron Collider (LHC).
+However, in the universal seesaw model, the presence of heavy charged fermions along with the heavy Majorana neutrinos\footnote {We shall refer to these heavy Majorana neutrinos as ``heavy neutrinos" in the remainder of the text.} lead to an even more interesting picture of final states with multiple fatjets and different lepton charge multiplicities.
+The signal originates from the production of the $W_R$ via $pp$ collision, which then decays to a heavy neutrino and a heavy charged lepton.
 The heavy lepton further decays to a heavy neutrino and a pair of jets via an off-shell $W_R$.
 Each of the heavy neutrinos (dominantly right-handed) further decay to a lepton and a pair of jets through off-shell $W_R$.
-The heavy neutrinos being much lighter than the $W_R$, they are produced with a substantial boost and their decay products (pair of jets including a lepton) form boosted fatjets.
+The heavy neutrinos being much lighter than the $W_R$ are produced with a substantial boost, and their decay products (pair of jets including a charged lepton) form boosted fatjets.
 The emerging signal becomes a topology of three fatjets where two of them include a lepton and one is characterized by two sub-jets.
 This three-fatjet signal results from the following sub-process in the model,

-This LRSM framework also offers two-fatjet signals including a lepton, originating from the decay of the heavy right-handed $Z_R$ boson:
+This LRSM framework also offers two-fatjet signals including a lepton, originating from the decay of the heavy right-handed neutral gauge boson ($Z_R$):

 Interestingly, a possibility of a more exotic signal including four fatjets also exists because of the production of the heavy charged leptons $E_i$ produced via